moraxborax/moraxborax/README.md

 ## So, what do you program?

-python. the one and only. too good to use any other language anymore(嘘である。)
+python. the one and only.

-Now restarted cpp and start trying rust.
-RUST DAISUKI!!!
+Now restarted cpp and start trying rust. cargo is just so fucking good

-wanna do a few minecraft mods but java is  **fucking shit** so fuck it anyway. later might use kotlin instead.
+wanna do a few minecraft mods. java sucks but i accept it.

 ## my projs